airbytehq/quickstarts/weather_data_stack/README.md

 2. **Docker and Docker Compose (Docker Desktop)**: Install [Docker](https://docs.docker.com/get-docker/) following the official documentation for your specific OS.

 3. **Airbyte OSS version**: Deploy the open-source version of Airbyte.
-Follow the installation instructions from the .Airbyte Documentation](https://docs.airbyte.com/quickstart/deploy-airbyte/).
+Follow the installation instructions from the [Airbyte Documentation](https://docs.airbyte.com/quickstart/deploy-airbyte/).

 4. **Terraform**: Terraform will help you provision and manage the Airbyte resources.
 If you haven't installed it, follow the [official Terraform installation guide](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).